LOCATIONS AND FACILITIES

 Sadler Global Missions Center houses the International Admissions Offices, the Baptist Student Ministry Office, the Global Missions Office, the Office of the Vice President for Student Affairs, and the Office of the Dean of Students.

 Strickland Building.
-This building houses Graduate Affairs, the Caruth Media Center, and classrooms.
+This building houses Graduate Affairs, the Caruth Media Center, University Communications and Marketing, and classrooms.

 David and In Sun Moon International Center.
 The Moon International Center houses International Student Services, the Intensive English Program, Norris Fellowship Room, Clem Kitchen, and classrooms.

 Burg Center.
 This building has a 1,600-seat gymnasium for athletics and can be converted easily into a large auditorium with capacity of 2,400 for assemblies, concerts, and special events.
 Housed on the floors beneath the gymnasium is the Patriot Athletics Office, locker rooms, Fitness Center, and Sports Medicine Center.

 Athletic and Recreational Facilities.
 The Athletic and Recreational Facilities include: Athletic Training Center, Joan and Andy Horner Ballpark, Intramural Sports Complex, Mike Arnold Fitness Trail, Patriot Soccer Field, Harold and Mildred Sadler Patriot Clubhouse, Patriot Tennis Pavilion, Grandstand, and Courts, Sedwick Soccer Fieldhouse, Straus Field House, Douglas K. Tabor Athletic Guesthouse, Lunsford Trail, and Turner Park.